-- Positively reinforce your child and show an interest in their chosen activity - Do not place your child under pressure or push them in to activities they do not want to do - Be realistic and supportive - Promote your child's participation in playing sport for fun - Complete and return the Player Profile Form and Consents pertaining to your child's participation in activities with the Cornwall Ladies County Golf Association - Report and update the Cornwall Ladies County Golf Association with any changes relevant to your child's health and wellbeing - Deliver and collect your child punctually before and after coaching sessions/competitions - Ensure your child has clothing and kit appropriate to the weather conditions - Ensure you child has appropriate equipment, plus adequate food and drink - Ensure that you child understands the rules of Golf - Teach your child that they can only do their best - Ensure that your child understands their Code of Conduct - Behave responsibly at the Cornwall Ladies County Golf Association events; do not embarrass your child - Show appreciation and support the coaches, volunteers and staff of the Cornwall Ladies County Golf Association - Accept the decision and judgement of the officials during events and competition
+- Positively reinforce your child and show an interest in their chosen activity - Do not place your child under pressure or push them in to activities they do not want to do - Be realistic and supportive - Promote your child's participation in playing sport for fun - Complete and return the Player Profile Form and Consents pertaining to your child's participation in activities at C.L.C.G.A. - Report and update C.L.C.G.A. with any changes relevant to your child's health and wellbeing - Deliver and collect your child punctually before and after coaching sessions/competitions - Ensure your child has clothing and kit appropriate to the weather conditions - Ensure you child has appropriate equipment, plus adequate food and drink - Ensure that you child understands the rules of Golf - Teach your child that they can only do their best - Ensure that your child understands their Code of Conduct - Behave responsibly at C.L.C.G.A. and on the golf course; do not embarrass your child - Show appreciation and support the coaches, volunteers and staff at C.L.C.G.A.

+Accept the decision and judgement of the officials during events and competition